 The timing could not be worse.

-The cuts affected the operational backbone of the WTC Health Program, the federal program that provides free medical monitoring and treatment to 9/11 responders and survivors.
+The staffing gap hit the operational backbone of the WTC Health Program, the federal program that provides free medical monitoring and treatment to 9/11 responders and survivors.

 | What happened | Detail |